tsai0104/STAT-628-Module-3-Group-10-/README.md

 This directory includes the code and Jupyter notebook of the data cleaning/filtering process as well as Exploratory Data Analysis.

 # Aspect
-This directory includes code for aspect based sentiment analysis as well as code for generating suggestions in the Shiny App.
+This directory includes code for LDA, aspect based sentiment analysis as well as code for generating suggestions in the Shiny App.

 # Summary and Slides
 This directory includes the preliminary presentation and final presentation slides as well as the executive summary